scotthong/dlib-align-faces/readme.md

 ### [Dlib C++ Library](http://dlib.net) dependencies

-The align_faces tool is developed based on the [Dlib C++ Library](http://dlib.net).
-Please refer to the [Dlib website](http://dlib.net) for detailed instructions on how to build [Dlib](http://dlib.net) on your target platform.
+The **align_faces** tool is developed based on the [Dlib C++ Library](http://dlib.net).
+Please refer to the [Dlib website](http://dlib.net) for detailed instructions on how to build [Dlib](http://dlib.net) on your platform.
 Please make sure that the required dependencies are installed.

 ### Additional dependencies

-This project utilize a custom [ANT](http://ant.apache.org/) script to build the align_faces tool.
+This project utilize a custom [ANT](http://ant.apache.org/) script to build the **align_faces** tool.
 Pease make sure you have the following dependencies installed and configured properly for your environment.

 1. [Java](https://www.java.com)
 2. [ANT](http://ant.apache.org/)

 ### Compile align_faces

-Please execute the following ant target to compile the align_faces tool.
+Please execute the following ant target to compile the **align_faces** tool.

 ```
 ant build-all